Skip to content

 fun nativeRandomizeLt();

-Randomizes the random number generator with the current logical time (opens in a new tab).
+Randomizes the random number generator with the logical time of the current transaction.
+Equivalent to calling nativeRandomize(curLt()).

 Usage example: